Glossary for program information

 The San Francisco match provides a matching service for residency programs and fellowships, primarily surgical.
 See www.sfmatch.org.

 This examination parallels the specialty’s board certification examination, and is typically used to provide feedback to the program on the resident’s progress.

 The date the AMA received the program survey which supplies much of the information about the program on FREIDA Online.

-A full 24-hours released from program duties, including call.
+A full 24-hours released from program duties, including beeper or at-home call.

 The majority of experience takes place in a hospital that serves as a primary affiliate of the medical school.

-The USMLE Step 1 and Step 2 may be required by some programs for interview consideration.
+USMLE Step 1 and Step 2 scores may be required by some programs for interview consideration.
 Some programs post the minimum score they will accept.

 Track or fellowship that provides special training in the area of women's health.